 By Avi Landau

 In Tsukuba, as the days grow longer, here and there, slim shafts of greenery begin pushing up out from the snowless, brown, gray and straw-colored winterscape, giving us relieved assurance that once again spring has come.
 It is in this time of year that many Japanese can be seen scouring the roadside, field edges or riverbanks, as if looking for some lost object.

-In fact, these people are searching for yomogi (蓬), a wild herb which is gathered to make this season’s most representative sweet – kusamochi (草餅), a distinctly green-hued (perfect for St Paddy’s Day!) mochi-rice cake, sometimes filled with anko-sweet bean paste, or covered with kinako-soy bean powder.
+In fact, these people are searching for yomogi (蓬), a wild herb which is gathered to make this season’s most representative rice confections – kusamochi (草餅), a distinctly green-hued (perfect for St Paddy’s Day!) mochi-rice cake, sometimes filled with anko-sweet bean paste, or covered with kinako-soy bean powder.